Royals vs. Nationals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will send Jordan Lyles (0-8) to the mound for his 11th start this season.
+- The Royals will hand the ball to Brady Singer (3-4) for his 11th start of the season.

 |Opponent